ianstormtaylor/slate/docs/concepts/08-rendering.md

 }, [])
 ```

 Notice though how we've handled it slightly differently than `renderElement`.
-Since text formatting texts to be fairly simple, we've opted to ditch the `switch` statement and just toggle on/off a few styles instead.
+Since text formatting tends to be fairly simple, we've opted to ditch the `switch` statement and just toggle on/off a few styles instead.
 (But there's nothing preventing you from using custom components if you'd like!)

 One disadvantage of text-level formatting is that you cannot guarantee that any given format is "contiguous"—meaning that it stays as a single leaf.
 This limitation with respect to leaves is similar to the DOM, where this is invalid: